abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 # Setup after installation

+## Monitor over USB-C
+Make sure `NVIDIA Graphics` is enabled for this feature to work.
+Please click on the battery icon on the taskbar, and again on the battery menu.

 ## System Time in Windows & PopOS
 Update the below `timedatectl` configuration in PopOS.
 Details are available at [support.system76.com](https://support.system76.com/articles/dual-booting/)

 ```
 timedatectl set-local-rtc 1 --adjust-system-clock
 ```
-Verify the change by executing below command.
-You should see `RTC in local TZ` configaration as `yes`.
+Verify the change by executing the below command.
+You should see the `RTC in local TZ` configuration as `yes`.
 ```
 timedatectl
 ```

 ## ASUS Packages (Only on PopOS 20.10 and older)
-Install below packages to use the function key combinations, Animatrix display, fan speed, and graphic modes.
+Install the below packages to use the function key combinations, Animatrix display, fan speed, and graphic modes.
 A complete list of features is available at [gitlab.com](https://gitlab.com/asus-linux/asus-nb-ctrl#implemented).
 - [hid-asus-rog](https://gitlab.com/asus-linux/hid-asus-rog)
 - [asus-rog-nb-wmi](https://gitlab.com/asus-linux/asus-rog-nb-wmihttps://gitlab.com/asus-linux/asus-rog-nb-wmi)
 - [asus-nb-ctrl](https://gitlab.com/asus-linux/asus-nb-ctrl)

-Add these packages using package manager
+Add these packages using the package manager
 ```bash
 echo "deb https://download.opensuse.org/repositories/home:/luke_nukem:/asus/xUbuntu_20.04/ /" | sudo tee /etc/apt/sources.list.d/asus.list
 wget -q -O - https://download.opensuse.org/repositories/home:/luke_nukem:/asus/xUbuntu_20.04/Release.key | sudo apt-key add -